psychoinformatics-de/knowledge-base/kbi/0004/index.rst

 :keywords: datalad faq, git-annex faq, .git/annex/object, symlink, link

-This knowledge-base item explains why files are moved into ``.git/annex/objects``, when a DataLad dataset is created from an existing dataset, or when a dataset with new files is saved.
+This knowledge-base item explains why files are moved into ``.git/annex/objects``, when a DataLad dataset is created from an existing directory, or when a dataset with new files is saved.